 Keeping your roof in tip-top condition is vital.
-If your roof springs leaks, it could damage your home and cost you thousands to repair.
+If your roof springs leaks, regardless of whether you have a sloping pitched roof or a flat roof, it could damage your home and cost you thousands to repair.
 So when you notice loose tiles or any problems with your flat roof, call in the Builder to make sure you get them repaired as soon as possible.

 How much your new roof costs will depend on the type and extent of the replacement.
 The average cost of a roof replacement in the UK is £5,500, but it depends on the type of roof you have and how complex the job is.
 To help give you an idea, take a look at the estimated costs and timeframes below:

 |Roof type||Estimated cost||Cost per m2||Timeframe|

 |Flat roof||£1,500 - £2,100||£45 - £65||2 to 5 days|

 |Gable roof||£5,000 - £9,000||£78 - £140||2 to 5 days|

 |Hip roof||£6,000 - £10,000||£95 - £160||3 to 7 days|

 There are a few signs to watch out for that will determine whether you need to repair or replace your roof.
 Here are the warning signs to watch out for:

 If you look after your roof, it can last for around 20 years.
 So, if you know your roof hasn’t been replaced or had extensive repairs in the last 25 years, you should expect that your roof will need replacing soon.
 It’s a good idea to arrange an inspection to identify whether there are any problems that need to be dealt with.